Shu-AFK/Shu-AFK/README.md

 Here's a list of things I currently keep myself busy with:

-- 🌱 Learning design patterns in depth
+- 🌱 Working on my terminal based text editor for linux
-- 👯 I’m looking to collaborate on any project that I consider interesting
+- 👯 Looking to contribute to projects I find interesting

 ## 💻 Languages I use